 Which Steinway D do you think is the best?
 Ivory or Pianoteq?

-I think Pianoteq is suited if you have some sound design skills.
+maybe you guys can share some of your lovely pianoteq presets ?I think Pianoteq is suited if you have some sound design skills.

 I picked it up, but didn't really get along with any of the stock sounds.

 But once I spent some time on the forums (is there a forum where Evil Dragon isn't resident genius?) and got into the vast array of options available, I was soon crafting some lovely sounding instruments.

 Now I would not part with it for anything.